-Turning, Gill quickly walked out of the apartment into a hallway lined with many other identical doors.
+Turning, Gill hurried out of the apartment into a hallway lined with many other identical doors.
 He hastened to an elevator which opened upon his arrival.
-Once Gill got on, the doors closed and the elevator started to descend.
+Once Gill got on, the doors closed and the elevator descended.
 Tapping his right hand's fingers against his leg, he waited.
-The doors opened into an indoor garage filled with cars; not a single space was vacant.
-Maintaining his fast pace, he got to his car, and its driver side door automatically opened for him.
+The doors opened into an indoor garage filled with cars, not a single space vacant.
+Maintaining his fast pace, he got to his car and its driver side door opened for him.
 Sitting behind the wheel, he relaxed into the seat, and the door shut itself.

 "66th Ave and North Broad," said Gill.